-The specific requirements for the BS Anthropology degree and the 2nd Degree in Anthropology may vary from one academic year to another, so please check the checklists below.
-The university maintains catalogs for the past seven years at http://registrar.boisestate.edu/catalogs/.
-Depending upon what catalog year you choose to graduate under, print off your academic degree requirement checklist from the list below, and keep track of what courses you need in order to complete your degree.
+The specific requirements for any degree may vary from one academic year to another.
+Choose your catalog year according to the Registrars Catalog Policy and fulfill the course requirements listed to complete your degree.
 You may also find the suggested “Finish in Four” Graduation Plan template useful to assist you in completing your degree in four years.
-If you want to change your degree catalog year, you need to contact the Registrar’s Office at (208) 426-2932 or email them with your request at firstname.lastname@example.org.
-They will make the change for you with your request.
+If you want to change your degree catalog year, fill out this Catalog Year Update form and return it to the Registrar’s Office.

 2014-2015 Anthropology Degree Checklist (for the 2014-2015 catalog year)